 Key Text: The Obi Man

-Born and India, and having spent a significant portion of his the Caribbean as an adult, Phillpotts seemed to have a clear interest in Obeah and other non-christian religions.
-Phillpotts himself asserted that he was agnostic, and published almost entirely in secular, and even religion-critical journals).
-In the text, this manifests in a way that takes Obeah, and its practitioners, much more seriously than in other texts.
-While it is not entirely free of racism and stereotypes of enslaved and formerly enslaved Blacks, it does represent them in a way that is arguably unique to Phillpotts-- there is no condemnation their non-christian beliefs.
+Born in India, and having spent a significant portion of his life in the Caribbean as an adult, Phillpotts seemed to have a clear interest in obeah and other non-Christian religions.
+Phillpotts himself asserted that he was agnostic, and published almost entirely in secular, and even anti-religious journals.
+In the text, this stance manifests itself in an account that takes obeah, and its practitioners, much more seriously than other texts.
+While not entirely free of racism and stereotypes of enslaved and formerly enslaved blacks, the text does represent them in a way that is arguably unique to Phillpotts—there is no condemnation their non-Christian beliefs.

 The story follows "ancient" Jesse, an obeah practitioner living in Tobago.
-In the story, Jesse, who Phillpotts describes as being "exceptional character and significance," lives in and tends to his garden, and does not take kindly to visitors-- in fact, his uses his practice against them.
-Still, he maintains a curious and cordial relationship with Master John Ford, one that seems to suggest that Phillpotts believe that blacks and whites could, in fact, live harmoniously.
+In the story, Jesse, whom Phillpotts describes as being of "exceptional character and significance," lives in and tends to his garden, and does not take kindly to visitors—in fact, he uses his practice against them.
+Still, he maintains a curious and cordial relationship with Master John Ford, one that seems to suggest that Phillpotts believed that blacks and whites could, in fact, live harmoniously.

 The novel obsesses over Jesse's obsessions, with writing that is immediate, clear, and dedicated to detail.
 The dialogue is partially creolized, but the text itself is not.
 Major themes include obeah and its practitioners, relationships between formerly enslaved people and colonizers, and morals.